 Dr Craig Lamont

-- Scottish Literature from the 17th century to the 21st century
+Scottish Literature and history from the 17th century to the 21st century, and:

 - The Scottish Enlightenment